 Do you think athletes need to use supplements?
 Do you take any?

 I don’t believe athletes need to take supplements such as protein powders to avoid protein deficiency.
 I think the supplement industry wants to make you believe that you need the protein supplements to build muscle because it is a multi-billion dollar industry, and they have a financial incentive to make you believe so.

 I believe that if athletes plan their meals and eat a whole food plant based diet, they don’t require any protein supplements/powders which are essentially processed food.
 A whole food plant based diet offers plenty of healthy protein, and provides all the essential amino acids necessary to build muscle mass.

 I personally recommend to my weight loss patients to avoid protein supplements if they plan their meals in advance, but in case they don’t, they should use the plant based supplements as a meal replacement.
 Studies show that meal replacements help keep patients compliant with their diet, because in reality most people do not meal prep in advance, and when hungry, reach for something unhealthy or the drive through at the local fast food, which is worse than eating a meal replacement protein supplement.

-I recently started using an all plant based vanilla flavored protein powder which I occasionally use as a meal replacement, but mostly to flavor my coffee in the morning.
-I usually eat a bowl of steel cut oatmeal, a large bowl of mixed fresh berries, put a small scoop of the protein powder in my coffee and run out of the house.
+I usually eat a bowl of steel cut oatmeal, a large bowl of mixed fresh berries grab a coffee and run out of the house.